 If you have questions about the seminar or are interested in seeing a syllabus, please contact the Coordinator for Graduate Writing Support at email@example.com.
 The seminars are made possible through funding from the Graduate School and the University Writing Center.

 Seminar participants must be degree-seeking UConn graduate students.
 International grad students are welcome.
-We ask graduate students to complete an application form for the seminar, as interest in the course often exceeds our 25 student enrollment capability.
-If we receive more applications than there are seats available (which is likely), we will make decisions about enrollment based on seniority, the degree of fit between the course and the applicant's writing project, the application submission date, and the motivation of the applicant.
+We ask graduate students to complete a registration form for the seminar, as interest in the course often exceeds our 20-person enrollment capacity.
+If we receive more applications than there are seats available (which is likely), we will make decisions about enrollment based on the application submission date, the nature of the applicant's project, and how useful the seminar will be to the applicant at this time.
 Applications submitted after the posted deadline will be considered if spaces are available.
-Submission of a promissory note for $100 is also required of participants upon acceptance into the seminar.
-It will not be used if participants attend and participate in all seminar classes and activities.
-Otherwise, the Bursar’s Office will charge your account and the money will be used for future Writing Center graduate student events.
-Unforeseen circumstances that prevent attendance (e.g. sickness, bereavement, etc.) will be taken into consideration but need to communicated with the Coordinator for Graduate Writing Support.
-Make-up session with the seminar leader can be arranged under these circumstances.

 If you are taking the course for credit, you will receive a permission number for the course when your registration is approved, and you can then enroll through the Student Administration System.
 If you are auditing the course, you will need to submit an audit form through the registrar's office--we will send you the form before the class begins.

 Register for the 2023 Graduate Seminar in Academic Writing

 Mondays, 1 pm - 3 pm (in person)

 Wednesdays, 4 pm - 6 pm (in person)